Energy Tariffs

 For more information, see Money Saving Expert.

-From 1 April 2026, a typical dual-fuel household paying by direct debit will pay £1,641/year, which means average bills will fall by 6.7%.
+From 1 July 2026, a typical dual-fuel household paying by direct debit will pay £1,686/year, which means average bills have risen by 13%.

 According to forecasts, rates under the Energy Price Cap may rise later in the year.
 It’s important to consider if you will make any significant savings in switching before the next Energy Price Cap rate changes.